lukemvc/yttext/README.md

 # yttext

 ## Overview
-The YTTEXT package provides a convenient way to scrape subtitles from YouTube videos and save them to text files.
+The yttext package provides a convenient way to scrape subtitles from YouTube videos and save them to text files.
 It offers a simple interface for retrieving and processing subtitles, making it easy to extract text data for analysis or other purposes.
 <br></br>

 ## Installation